Employee Total Rewards

 Link to PERAPlus: (Click here)

 In addition to contacting a vendor for enrollment, employees need to notify Payroll in order to start, makes changes to, or stop payroll deductions.
 The Tax Sheltered Annuity TSA Deduction Form (download here) should be submitted directly to Payroll for processing.

 |Dining Facilities||Work-Life Discounts|

 |Financial and Food Assistance||Student Recreation Center Membership|

 *Must have a valid Mines email account to obtain discounts

 Bright Horizons Care Advantage

-Full-time benefit eligible Mines faculty and staff have access to subsidized, low-cost, child, adult, and elder care through Bright Horizons Care Advantage® This program offers high-quality care when your regular family care arrangements fall through.
+Full & Part Time Mines faculty and staff have access to subsidized, low-cost, child, adult, and elder care through Bright Horizons Care Advantage® This program offers high-quality care when your regular family care arrangements fall through.
 Simply register and when you need care either request care online, through the app, or 24/7 by calling the Bright Horizons contact center.
 The program also offers self-serve resources to arrange ongoing childcare, babysitters, elder care and pet care.